Iyseden Christie

-Iyseden Christie (born 14 November 1976 in Coventry) is an English footballer who plays for Coventry Sphinx, where he plays as a striker.
+Iyseden Christie (born 14 November 1976 in Coventry) is an English former footballer who played for Coventry Sphinx as a striker.

 Playing career

 Coventry City

 Born in Coventry, West Midlands, Christie began his career as a trainee at Coventry City in 1995.
 He made his FA Premier League debut on 23 September 1995, appearing as a second-half substitute for Paul Cook in Coventry's 5–1 defeat away to Blackburn Rovers.
 He made one further appearance, in the League Cup before joining AFC Bournemouth on loan in November 1996, followed by a loan spell with Mansfield Town from February 1997.

 Mansfield Town

 He joined Mansfield Town on a free transfer in August 1997 and made over 90 league and cup appearances for Mansfield in two seasons.
 He joined Leyton Orient for a fee of £40,000 in July 1999, and made over 60 league and cup appearances for Orient in three seasons, before returning to Mansfield Town in August 2002.
 He made over 70 appearances in his second spell at Mansfield but was released by the club after defeat in the Third Division play-off Final in May 2004.

 In 1997, he scored a four-minute hat-trick against Stockport County in a League Cup first-round tie.
 This remains the record for the fastest League Cup hat-trick.